 These are expected to occur infrequently but will require a new transfer event.

-How the reversal will be treated should be determined by agreement between the Participants, and the UKETRG messages may (but are not required to) be used.
-If the Participants agree to use the UKETRG messages, the reversal should be initiated as a new Transfer by the Acquiring Party - the Ceding Party from the original Transfer - using a Portfolio Transfer Request.
+How the reversal will be treated should be determined by agreement between the Participants, and the UKETRG and Conversions Group messages may (but are not required to) be used.
+If the Participants agree to use these messages, the reversal should be initiated as a new Transfer by the Acquiring Party - the Ceding Party from the original Transfer - using a Portfolio Transfer Request.
 The Service Levels will apply unless different timescales are agreed between the Participants.

 Exit fee handling